hashicorp/boundary-reference-architecture/deployment/nomad/README.md

 ### Persistent data

-Use host volumes to store the database in persistant storage
+Use host volumes to store the database in persistent storage.

 In the `nomad-config.hcl` file, add: